-A patient is registered and then has some diagnostic stress tests done at hospital A. The cardiology information system queries the Patient Identifier Cross-reference Manager to get a list of possible ID aliases for the patient to see if any past cardiology reports may be available.
+- 1485 Hospitals A and B have been consolidated and have a single Patient Identifier Cross-reference Manager that maintains the ID links between the two hospitals.
+Each hospital has a different HIS that is responsible for registering patients, but they have consolidated their cardiology information systems.
+The cardiology system has been configured with a Patient Identifier Crossreference Consumer to receive patient identity notifications when cross-referencing activity 1490 occurs. - A patient is registered and then has some diagnostic stress tests done at hospital A. The cardiology information system queries the Patient Identifier Cross-reference Manager to get a list of possible ID aliases for the patient to see if any past cardiology reports may be available.
 No patient ID aliases are found.
-Sometime later the same patient goes to hospital B to have a second that identity information to the Patient Identifier Cross-reference Manager.
+Sometime later the same patient goes to hospital B to have a second 1495 diagnostic stress test done.
+The patient is registered via the HIS in hospital B which then sends that identity information to the Patient Identifier Cross-reference Manager.
 The Patient Identifier Cross-reference Manager determines this is in fact the same patient as was registered previously at hospital A. The cardiology information system was previously configured with the Patient Identifier Cross-reference Manager to receive notifications, thus a notification is sent to the cardiology system to inform it of the patient identifier aliases.
-This notification is done to allow systems that are aware of multiple identifier domains to maintain synchronization with patient identifier changes that occur in any of the identifier domains that they are aware of.
+This notification is done to allow 1500 systems that are aware of multiple identifier domains to maintain synchronization with patient identifier changes that occur in any of the identifier domains that they are aware of.